gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 74: April 23, Thursday
+**Today's Progress**: Reviewing and working on the DOM concepts to manipulate and interact with the elements because its one of the important aspects of React ecosystem.

 ## Day 73: April 22, Wednesday
-**Today's Progress**: Doing a little algorithms in FCC to improve my problem solving skills and thinking with javaScript and react codes
+**Today's Progress**: Doing a little algorithms in FCC to improve my problem solving skills and thinking with javaScript and react codes.

 ## Day 72: April 21, Tuesday
 **Today's Progress**: Learned more about creating elements in react, used jsx syntax and some of its tricks.